 Is there coronavirus in North Korea?

 Upon the closure of the border, North Korea enacted stringent anti-epidemic measures internally, and the border remains virtually closed off to the entire world except with limited trading with China and Russia.
 The country had zero recorded cases of COVID-19 up until the 12th of May, 2022 where cases of Omicron were first detected in Pyongyang.
 It’s possible to follow and track COVID-19 cases in North Korea.
-The DPRK is expected to receive 1.7 million doses of COVID-19 vaccine from May 2021, and with more shipment on the way.

 What is the North Korean government stance on opening the borders?